Climate protection

 CDP Water

 With regards to CDP reportings, METRO is also participating and rated in the areas of water protection.
-In the case of water, METRO achieved a C rating in 2023.
+In the case of water, METRO achieved a B rating in 2024.

 CDP Water Security Questionnaire 2023